 Students should follow the syllabus and come to the class having done the given assignments.
 Since participation has an impact on student's final grade, it is of great importance.
-Each student is expected to submit a portfolio of your work.
-Your portfolio will include one revised argumentative essay, one revised comparative essay, and one 'on demand' essay you will write during the fourteenth week.
-Submitting a portfolio and an in-class exam will be evaluated as the final exam and marks below 50 in the final exam will be regarded as failure.
+Each student is expected to write a final formal essay (argumentative, comparative, up to the student's choice regarding the type of the final essay, 7-10 pages) and will be responsible for conducting her/his own research project.
+Writing the final essay and an in-class exam will be evaluated as the final exam and marks below 50 in the final exam will be regarded as failure.